zcash/zips/zip-guide.rst

 --------------------------

-Like RFCs, ZIPs are precise technical documents that SHOULD give enough implementation to implement part of a Zcash-related protocol or follow a Zcash-related process.
+Like RFCs, ZIPs are precise technical documents that SHOULD give enough implementation information to implement part of a Zcash-related protocol or follow a Zcash-related process.

 ZIPs are different from RFCs in the following ways: